The Grayson Story

 Years ago the family made the decision to broaden the base of their family business.
 In true family tradition, their sons: Chris, Jeff and Paul have taken over more responsibility in the operation of their family business.

 In 1981, Jeff Grayson founded the Charlestown Monument Company.
 The company has since grown to the current staff of eight.
 Charlestown Monument Company currently services a large delivery area including Louisville cemeteries and offers a large variety of services and specialties.
 With the addition of talented artists and skilled craftsmen, more attention is now given to aesthetic designs and beautiful illustrations engraved in granite.
 Along with new technological advancements in computer and photo abrasive systems, much more complex designs and illustrations are now possible.
+Recently, Nicholas Grayson, son of Jeff Grayson has joined the the company and is now working with his father.

 In 1969, Melton "Buddy" Grayson, Chris and Lucinda Grayson's youngest son, opened a burial vault company called Superior Vault Company.
 Buddy operated this business until his retirement in 1992 when Paul Grayson, Jim and Elsa Grayson's youngest son, began managing the vault company.
 Superior Vault Company now manufactures the Doric brand of burial vaults throughout southeastern Indiana and central Kentucky.
+Rod Reno, son-in-law of Ed and Nancy Grayson is currently co-managing the vault company and its day to day operations.
+Recently, Gabe Grayson, son of Paul Grayson has joined the company and is currently working with his father.

 The Grayson family in 1992, decided to further expand the breath of their service to their community by creating Superior Crematory Incorporated.
 It has developed into the largest crematory in southeastern Indiana offering cremation service, urns and urn vaults to more than 75 funeral homes throughout Indiana and Kentucky.